favicon.ico, favorites icon, shortcut icon

 As the top-level domain webpage is the host’s frameset, the browser will look for the icon on the host server (which you are unlikely to have direct access to)—so your icon will not be displayed.

 If links from the homepage target the entire window then the favorites icon will be shown for subsequent webpages.
-To do this, add a target
+To do this, add target

 attribute to all links on the homepage;